Police: 2 Cobb Sheriff's deputies killed Thursday night while serving warrant - NewsBreak

 Two Cobb County sheriff's deputies died in the line of duty Thursday night while serving a warrant, a Cobb County Sheriff's Office spokesperson said.

-“Cobb County Sheriff’s SWAT and FAST teams are at the scene.
-The suspect is barricaded,” the spokesperson said in a statement.
+The sheriff's office said around 9 p.m. that SWAT teams were on scene.
+After midnight, Sheriff Craig Owens announced that two suspects had been taken into custody.

-Additional information, including the names of the deputies who were killed, will be released “as it becomes available,” the spokesperson said.
+Additional information, including the names of the deputies who were killed, will be released "as it becomes available," the sheriff's office said.

-There is a heavy police presence in the area around the intersection of John Ward Road and Irwin Road in west Cobb.
+The Georgia Bureau of Investigation is assisting local law enforcement, though the Cobb County Police Department is taking the lead on the investigation, GBI Director Mike Register said.

-The Georgia Bureau of Investigation has been asked to investigate the shooting, and GBI units are en route to the scene, GBI Director Mike Register said.
+"My heart goes out to the families, friends, and peers of the two Cobb Sheriff deputies that were killed this evening in the line of duty," said Cobb County Chairwoman Lisa Cupid.
+"Please keep in mind all those serving to keep our county safe."This is a developing story.
+Return for updates.

 Comments / 0